Xenonyy/Xenonyy.github.io/README.md

 # About this project

-A fully responsive website I designed and built from scratch to showcase my projects along with my web developer skills!
+A fully responsive website I designed and built from scratch to showcase my projects alongside with my web developer skills!
 Custom design and functionality for mobile devices.
-Optimized for all browsers.
+Optimized for most screen sizes and browsers.

 ![alt text](https://i.gyazo.com/1a1b2fdfd287201b8362b6651c3ab481.png)